Skip to content

 The Five Strategic Pillars

-5. Capability Building: Workforce, procurement, and knowledge transfer
+5. Capability Building: Digital operations and technical knowledge

 Operational Excellence & Resilience